midlantica/LovelyBunchOfCoconuts/content/claims/degrowth-movement.md

 ---
 title: 'Degrowth Movement'
 claim: 'Degrowth Movement'
-translation: 'Let’s all be poorer—on purpose.'
+translation: "Let's all be poorer — on purpose."
 ---